 EPA's regulations require TMDLs to take into account critical conditions for stream flow, loading, and water quality parameters (CFR, 2006).
 The intent of this requirement is to ensure that the water quality of the waterbody is protected during times when it is most vulnerable.
 The biological monitoring data used to determine the reference watersheds integrates the stress effects over the course of time and thus inherently addresses critical conditions.
 Seasonality is captured in two respects.
-First, it is implicitly included through the use of the biological monitoring data.
-Second, the MBSS sampling included benthic sampling collected in the spring and fish sampling collected in the summer.
-While, fish results were not directly applied in the final analysis, Currey et al. (2006) reported that there was minimal difference in the forest normalized sediment loads for the reference group watersheds using benthic scores only and the group using both fish and benthic scores.
+First, it is implicitly included in biological sampling since results integrate the stress effects over the course of time and thus supplied in the spring and fish sampling collected in the summer.
+While fish results were not directly applied in the final analysis, Currey et al (2006) reported that there was minimal difference in the forest normalized sediment loads for the reference group watersheds using benthic scores only and the group using both fish and benthic scores.
 Thus, this analysis has captured both spring and summer flow conditions.